Sanisha15/TODO-List/README.md

 # TODO-List
-A TODO List webpage where user can add tasks and delete after completed.
+A TODO List website where user can add tasks and delete after completed.